Last updated: 2026-04-20

 The 2021 Toyota Prius earns an Excellent 82/100 reliability score.
 2021 is the last model year of the Fourth generation (XW50).

-Its complaint rate (2.5 per 10k sold) sits below the Sedan segment average, and most owners report a trouble-free ownership experience.
+At 2.5 per 10,000 vehicles sold, its complaint rate sits below the Sedan segment average, and most owners report a trouble-free ownership experience.

 Compared to the 2022 Toyota Prius, which scored 4 points lower.
 See also the 2020 Toyota Prius for an earlier comparison.